-Republic of Ireland 3-0 Wales: Gibson, Duff & Fahey strikes ensure Gary Speed's first game ends in miserable Nation's Cup defeat
+Republic Of Ireland 3-0 Wales: Gibson, Duff & Fahey Strikes Ensure Gary Speed's First Game Ends In Miserable Nation's Cup Defeat

 By Sam Bisby

-The team’s Italian manager showed his willingness in playing a younger squad with this game to give the national side’s less experienced players a chance at international level, with such players as Everton’s Seamus Coleman and Aston Villa’s Ciaran Clark getting their first full call-ups.
+'Trap' showed his willingness in playing a younger squad with this game to give the national side’s less experienced players a chance at international level, with such players as Everton’s Seamus Coleman and Aston Villa’s Ciaran Clark getting their first full call-ups.

 |Sign up with William Hill for a free bet up to £25|